-TVCC has a long history of research, with a dedicated research program since 1988.
-We believe that research and evaluation activities are an important part of providing quality services to clients and their families.
+TVCC has a long history of research, with a dedicated program since 1988.
+We believe research and evaluation activities are important in providing quality services to clients and their families.

-Our approach to research is based on having research integrated into our daily work here so that it is tied to needs we hear from clients, families, and clinicians.
-We do program evaluations for our own services as well as large-scale projects with global relevance.
+Integrating research into our everyday work can address the needs we hear daily from clients, families, and clinicians.
+We complete program evaluations for our services as well as large-scale projects with global relevance.

-TVCC Researchers support staff within our organization and collaborate with partners around the world.
-The ultimate aim of our research is to improve community participation and quality of life for children with disabilities and their families.
+TVCC Researchers support staff within our organization and collaborate with partners worldwide.
+Our research aims to improve community participation and quality of life for children with disabilities and their families.

 Good research gives us information that helps us to do things better.
-Thoughtful, well-designed, and relevant clinical research provides answers to our questions and helps us to be accountable to clients, families, the community, and funders.
+Thoughtful, well-designed, and relevant clinical research answers our questions and helps us be accountable to clients, families, the community, and funders.

 Research helps us to: